RE-QDA/requal/README.md

 > Always consult with your data stewards and/or research ethics
 > committee to determine the appropriate level of security control for
 > your dataset.
 In the future, we plan to provide support for data
 > de-identification.
-This will allow you to perform local
+This will allow you to perform de-identification
-> de-identification and collaboratively analyze the de-identified
+> locally and collaboratively analyze the de-identified dataset online.
-> dataset.

 ## Acknowledgement